 On February 28, 2014, the Company established a U.S. commercial paper program for the issuance of unsecured commercial paper in the United States capital markets.
 Under the commercial paper program, the Company issues commercial paper notes from time to time.
 On May 21, 2015, following the amendment and restatement of the 2013 Credit Facility, the Company expanded the amount of borrowings permitted under its U.S. commercial paper program from \$1,000.0 million to \$1,800.0 million.
 The U.S. commercial paper notes have maturities ranging from one day to 397 days and are not subject to voluntary prepayment by the Company or redemption prior to maturity.
-The U.S. commercial paper notes and unsubordinated indebtedness.
+The U.S. commercial paper notes rank pari passu with all of the Company's other unsecured and unsubordinated indebtedness.

-On July 31, 2015, the Company established a European commercial paper program for the issuance of unsecured commercial paper in the European capital markets.
+On July 31, 2015, the Company established a European commercial paper program for the issuance of unsecured commercial paper in the Eurozone capital markets.
 Under the European commercial paper program, the Company issues commercial paper notes from time to time, subject to a cap equal to €1,000.0 million.
 The European commercial paper notes have maturities ranging from one day to 183 days and are not subject to voluntary prepayment by the Company or redemption prior to maturity.
 The European commercial paper notes rank pari passu with all of the Company's other unsecured and unsubordinated indebtedness.
-To the extent European commercial paper notes will be fully and unconditionally guaranteed by the Company.
+To the extent European commercial paper notes are issued by a subsidiary of the Company, payment on such notes will be fully and unconditionally guaranteed by the Company.